apollographql/starwars-server/README.md

+# This repo is no longer maintained and has been archived.

-# Star Wars example server
+## Star Wars Example Server

 This is a really simple GraphQL server that uses [Apollo Server](https://github.com/apollostack/apollo-server) and [GraphQL Tools](https://github.com/apollostack/graphql-tools) to serve the Star Wars example schema from http://www.graphql.org.